 Jonas Staal based on a concept of Fleur Agema

-Vincent W.J. van Gerven Oei (editing and translation); Urok Shirhan (editing); Eric de Haas (publication design); Lene ter Haar (project support Onomatopee)
+Vincent W.J. van Gerven Oei (editor and translator); Urok Shirhan (editor); Eric de Haas (publication designer); Lene ter Haar (project supporter Onomatopee)

 Extra City Kunsthal, Antwerpen (NL); Foundation Onomatopee, Eindhoven (NL); Center for Visual Arts, Rotterdam (NL); The Netherlands Foundation for Visual Arts, Design, and Architecture, Amsterdam (NL); Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO), Den Haag (NL)